bmorris3/fleck/docs/fleck/gettingstarted.rst

     plt.show()

 The black `x` marks the location of the stellar rotational pole.
-Gray circles mark each starspot.
-The gray dashed lines represent the upper and lower bounds of the exoplanet's transit chord on the star.
+Gray ellipses mark each starspot.
+The horizontal gray dashed lines represent the upper and lower bounds of the exoplanet's transit chord over the star.
 The planet transits from left to right across this coordinate system.
+The stellar equator is marked with a dotted gray line.

 We can plot the transit light curve and the system geometry on the same figure like so: